channeng/Gmailer/README.md

 # What is Gmailer:

-   Gmailer simplifies the sending standard html email reports from any Gmail account.
+   Gmailer simplifies the dispatch of standard html email reports that includes tabular data, from any Gmail account.

 ## Setting up: